 - PLEASE NOTE: Links to register for support groups are not posted here.
 Rather, daily and weekly schedules with links are emailed to our member listserv.
 If you are not a GJC member but would like to register for a support group, please contact Rabbi Rebecca Richman at email@example.com.

 We are proud to offer a number of support groups, meant to bring together members with shared situations, challenges, and connections.
 Please sign up for any groups that you are interested in joining.
 If you would like to learn more or are interested in leading a support group, please contact Genie Ravital: firstname.lastname@example.org.
 Check back here in August for new fall offerings!

 Support Group for People Living Alone

 The challenges and opportunities of living alone have rarely been so profound.
-Join us as we explore what each of us has called upon to nourish and support our path forward at this delicate time.
-Andrea has a background in peer support group facilitating and coaching.
+Join us to create a community of support and exploration through conversation, creative expression, and witness.
+Andrea has a background in peer support group facilitation and coaching.
 She uses arts, movement, and music for healing and creating positive change in her life and her work.
-Neil works as a hospice chaplain, has a background in counseling and older adult services, and is committed to the use of poetry as a source for comfort.
+If you are interested in joining this group, please reach out to facilitator Andrea Jacobs: email@example.com.